OkBayat/OkBayat.github.io/docs/k2-group/k2-cripto/terms-and-conditions.md

 # Terms and Conditions for K2-Cripto Affiliate Program
 {: .no_toc }

+Don’t invest unless you’re prepared to lose all the money you invest.
+This is a high-risk investment and you should not expect to be protected if something goes wrong.
+[Take 2 mins to learn more](https://www.binance.com/en/legal/risk-warning).

 <details open markdown="block">
   <summary class="text-delta">Table of contents</summary>
   {: .text-delta }